23 Money Saving Challenges You Can Start Today

 • Online and offline groups you need to pay for access, that you’re not using.

-Pro Tip: Add it all up and put all that money you would have spent on those subscriptions into money jars.
-Visual aid is a great way to show and encourage yourself on how much you’re saving and to keep moving forward.
+Pro Tip: Add it all up, and put all that money you would have spent on those subscriptions, into money jars.
+Visual aid is a great way to show, and encourage yourself, to keep moving forward.

-Go through your bank account and any other apps and see where you’re being overcharged for a bill or something else that you see as necessary.
+Go through your bank account, and any other apps, and see where you’re being overcharged for a bill (or other necessities).

 Ask yourself if you either:

-b.
-Call into the company to see if there are ways you can cut down on your monthly bills.
+B. Call into the company to see if there are ways you can cut down on your monthly bill.

-c.
-Go with a new plan with that company to save money.
+C. Go with a new plan to save money.

-This money saving challenge is all about seeing where you can cut costs with bills and get that much further ahead.
+This money saving challenge is all about seeing where you can cut costs with bills, and get further ahead.

 Pro Tip: Look for money savings hacks online when it comes to specific companies.
-There are plenty of people who have been able to ask for certain things when they call in, or who have moved to better companies, and lowed their monthly bills.
+There are plenty of people who have been able to ask for certain things when they call in, or who have moved to better companies.

 First off, make a list of ways you can easily make money on the side.

-You can make these big and complex if you want, but I’d encourage you to make them easy tasks so that you’re not intimidated and follow through.
+You can make these big and complex if you want, but I’d encourage you to start small.
+Then you won’t be too intimidated to follow through.

 Side Hustle Ideas to Try: